almond-bongbong/node-module-template/README.md

 # 🛠️ Module Template

-A boilerplate template for creating Node modules with React and TypeScript.
+A feature-rich boilerplate for creating React and TypeScript node modules, complete with Rollup bundling, Jest testing environment, and ESLint & Prettier integration.

 ## 🌟 Features